Big Timber, Montana

-- If you are coming with your family, plan to visit during designated “Family Weeks” where children join adults in all activities.
-We extend discounts for children 6 and under.
+- If you are coming with your family, plan to visit during designated “Family Weeks” where children age 7 and above join adults in all activities.

-- Cheer for your favorite cowboys and cowgirls at a local pro-rodeo in late June and early July.
+- Cheer for your favorite cowboys and cowgirls at the local rodeo Wednesday evenings all summer.

-- And if you can get the boss to agree to take an afternoon off in late July or August, it is great fun to float the river from the Upper Ranch downstream to their lower Otter Creek Ranch.
+- And if you can get the boss to agree to take an afternoon off in late July or August, it is great fun to float the Yellowstone River.

 - The Lodge Dining Room is where everyone comes together for family style meals.
 Dietary restrictions are easily accommodated with advance notice.
 We should also mention the big-game trophy mounts that line the walls as evidence of Cameron and Lonny’s successful outfitting business.